TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 .. code-block:: apacheconf

-   # In your Apache configuration, you usually use:
+   # In your Apache configuration (either .htaccess or vhost)
+   # you can either set context to static value with:
    SetEnv TYPO3_CONTEXT Development

-   # Set context with mod_rewrite
-   # Rules to set ApplicationContext based on hostname
+   # Or set context depending on current host header
+   # using mod_rewrite module
    RewriteCond %{HTTP_HOST} ^dev\.example\.com$
    RewriteRule .? - [E=TYPO3_CONTEXT:Development]